-- The elements of a trust include the settlor's intention to create the trust, the subject matter, a trustee to act as fiduciary, and a beneficiary. - The trust of a decedent is distributed by branch (Per Stirpes) if each branch of the family is to receive an equal share of an estate. - The trust of a decedent is distributed per capita if each beneficiary receives an equal percentage. - In a Per Capita Trust, beneficiaries receive an equal percentage of the trust; however, in a Branching Trust (Per Stirpes), they receive an equal share. - If a firm that's leveraged earns more on its debt than it pays in interest; it has positive financial leveraging. - With a community property arrangement, if one spouse dies, the cost basis of assets held in the account will step-up to the market value at the time of the spouse's death. - The minimum work history for collecting full Social Security benefits is 40 calendar quarters. - Full retirement age for Social Security is between the ages of 66 and 67 depending on the year of the person's birth. - If a person has reached full retirement age, has begun to collect Social Security benefits, and continues to work, the benefit amount will not be reduced by the person's earnings. - If a person has NOT yet reached full retirement age, has begun to collect benefits, and continues to work, then \$1.00 of the benefit payment is deducted for every \$2.00 of earnings above an earnings limit.
+- Section 404(c) of ERISA requires a plan to offer at least three core investment options. - The elements of a trust include the settlor's intention to create the trust, the subject matter, a trustee to act as fiduciary, and a beneficiary. - The trust of a decedent is distributed by branch if each branch of the family is to receive an equal share of an estate. - The trust of a decedent is distributed per capita if each beneficiary receives an equal percentage. - In a Per Capita Trust, beneficiaries receive an equal percentage of the trust, whereas in a Branching Trust, they receive an equal share. - If a leveraged firm earns more on its debt than it pays in interest, it has positive financial leveraging. - The minimum work history for collecting full Social Security benefits is 40 calendar quarters.